 \subsection{Comparisons with Websky}

 Websky is a set of simulated observations of the extragalactic microwave sky \citep{Stein2020}.
-It is used for forecasting for next generation CMB experiments \citep[e.g.,][]{Hensley2022}, evaluating biases in analysis methods \citep[e.g.,][]{Coulton2023}, and providing theory foregrounds \citep[e.g.,][]{Madhavacheril2023, Qu2023}.
+It is used for forecasting for next-generation CMB experiments \citep[e.g.,][]{Hensley2022}, evaluating biases in analysis methods \citep[e.g.,][]{Coulton2023}, and providing theory foregrounds \citep[e.g.,][]{Madhavacheril2023, Qu2023}.
 The Websky maps come with a corresponding catalog of radio sources \citep{Li2022} and a map of their millimeter emission.
-This catalog is generated from the halos present in the base Websky observations, and whose distribution of intrinsic fluxes and spectral indices has been calibrated to match observed literature values in the millimeter.
+This catalog is generated from the halos present in the base Websky observations and whose distribution of intrinsic fluxes and spectral indexes has been calibrated to match observed literature values in the millimeter.
 One of the primary uses of this radio catalog is to understand biases imparted in tSZ and lensing measurements by radio sources.
-While the radio fluxes do not bias the lensing reconstruction itself, when using lensing mass calibrations, clusters must be binned in mass to achieve sufficient signal-to-noise.
-This binning is done using the tSZ-inferred mass, and hence can be biased by radio source contamination \citep{Madhavacheril2023}.
+While the radio fluxes do not bias the lensing reconstruction itself, when using lensing mass calibrations, clusters must be binned in mass to achieve sufficient SNR.
+This binning is done using the tSZ-inferred mass and hence can be biased by radio source contamination \citep{Madhavacheril2023}.
 Therefore, confirming that the Websky radio accurately reproduces the observed tSZ contamination is of high priority.

 To this end, we compare the results of the M2-ACT survey to the corresponding Websky simulations.
-Specifically, we select a $\sim$10000 cluster subsample of the Websky halos that matches the redshift and mass distributions of the ACT DR5 cluster catalog used in this work.
-We then identify all Websky radio sources lying within $5'$ radially of the center of the cluster and with flux at $90$\,GHz $\geq0.5$~mJy, which should include all sources detectable in this work.
-As can be seen in Figure~\ref{fig:flux_w_radius}, once the survey completeness is taken into account, the Websky sample shows a reasonable match to the M2-ACT sample within the central $1'$ but as with D2021, outside this radius there is a clear excess of emission from radio sources from the clusters in the M2-ACT sample.
+Specifically, we select a $\sim$10,000 cluster subsample of the Websky halos that matches the redshift and mass distributions of the ACT DR5 cluster catalog used in this work.
+We then identify all Websky radio sources lying within $5'$ radially of the center of the cluster and with flux at $90$\,GHz $\geq0.5$~mJy.
+This flux cut is low enough so that the effect on the $Y$-$M$ relationship (Section~\ref{sec:YM}) is insensitive to it.
+To better compare the samples, the M2-ACT completeness function is then applied.
+As can be seen in Figure~\ref{fig:flux_w_radius}, with the completeness applied to the Websky sample, it shows a $3\sigma$ excess of flux compared to the M2-ACT sample within the central $52''$ and as with D2021, outside this radius, there is 1--2$\sigma$ of excess emission from radio sources from the clusters in the M2-ACT sample.